 CRM, or Customer Service Management System, is a necessary part of any business that needs to better understand its customers.
-Good CRM systems are designed to track interactions with customers so businesses in an organized space.
+Good Repair Shop Software are designed to track interactions with customers so businesses in an organized space.
 Without an official CRM system, businesses often keep no record of interactions with customers or if they do, those interactions are no organized in one location.
 This creates problems with follow-up activities, leads and prospects, and staff turnover.

 There are several different types and features can be included in a CRM.
 How do you know which is the best one to use?
 Take a look at our 10-point guide before you invest in a CRM that doesn’t work for your needs.